 For any digital app the first impression plays the most important role.
 This is why your visual narrative should be instantly engaging to help users relate without losing any time.
 Users are always restless and so you need to create a positive impression as soon as you can.

 Humanise the Storytelling

 Don’t forget to incorporate the human element in your visual narrative as most users easily relate to a story when it talks about people and real-life human situations.
 To encourage users to take an action always ensure humanising the storytelling.

 Another important aspect is to create a positive vibe with the visual story.
 A positive impact created by the visual story incorporated into UI/UX always helps converting more sales and helping you achieve your goal.

 Another important thing is to use the right typeface along with visuals in your UI/UX design.
 By choosing the mutually appropriating or perfectly contrasting images and typeface you can deliver a better design.
 Typeface always helps extending the design impact beyond cliches.

 Authentic and Audience-Specific

 For creating visual stories, you can always use stock images.
 But stock images create a wrong impression that your contents are not genuine and authentic.
 Moreover, stock images lack the culture-specific element that can connect your audience.
 This is why always use authentic images in your visuals.

-Visual storytelling will continue to have great influence on modern UI/UX design of web and mobile app development.
-As competition among digital apps are increasing with no respite and as the users are grossly restless and impatient in behaviour, visual narrative in UI/UX design will help apps stand out above the competition.
+Visual storytelling will continue to have a great influence on modern UI/UX design trends of web and mobile app development.
+As the competition among digital apps are increasing with no respite and as the users are grossly restless and impatient in behavior, visual narrative in UI/UX design will help apps stand out above the competition.